ndonfris/ts-movie-list/README.md

 npm install
 ```

-* afterwards you should be able to view the application by going to the root
+afterwards you should be able to view the application by going to the root
 directory and running the server_starter executable
 ```
 ./server_starter
 ```

-* Further documentation for this script can be found inside of it but the
+Further documentation for this script can be found inside of it but in short,
-process it automates is the following:
+the process automates is the following following steps:
-1. start expo (for frontend)
+1. `start expo` (for the frontend)
-1. starts nodemon (for backend)
+1. starts `nodemon ./backend/server/source/server.ts` (for the backend)
 1. starts ngrok on port 3000 (for communication between frontend and backend)
-1. updates ngrok url in frontend/helpers/URL.tsx
+1. copies ngrok url from `ngrok http 3000` to the __serverURL__ variable defined in frontend/helpers/URL.tsx

 ---
 ## [Frontend](./frontend/)